André Ayew: Al Sadd

 On 21 July 2021, Qatar Stars League club Al Sadd SC announced that they had reached an agreement to sign Ayew on a free transfer.
 He was expected to arrive in Doha the following morning to complete the routine procedures, followed by the signing of the contract and the official announcement.
 On 22 July, the club announced his transfer and unveiled him after he had signed a two-year contract with an option for an additional year.
 He was reportedly set to earn around $220,000 a month.
 He joined the club 39 years after his father Abedi Pele also signed and played for them in 1983.

 During his only full season at Al Sadd, Ayew finished as second-top goalscorer in the QSL as the team won its 16th league title.

 Nottingham Forest

 On 2 February 2023, following his release from Al Sadd, Ayew joined Premier League club Nottingham Forest on a contract until the end of the season.

 On 26 April, Ayew came on as late substitute in a 3–1 victory over Brighton & Hove Albion to make his 100th Premier League appearance.

 Ayew was released by Forest following the 2022–23 season, having made 13 Premier League appearances, starting once.

 Le Havre

 On 11 November 2023, Ayew completed a transfer to French Ligue 1 club Le Havre.
 Later that month, on 26 November, he made his debut for the Normandy club as a 65th minute substitute in a Ligue 1 fixture against Nantes and was sent off three minutes later for a foul on Eray Cömert.

 On 4 October 2024, Ayew rejoined Le Havre after his contract had expired in the summer by signing a one-year deal.

+NAC Breda

+On 31 December 2025, André Ayew signed for Dutch Eredivisie club NAC Breda as a free agent after spending the first half of the 2025–26 season without a club.
+He joined the team on a short-term deal as NAC Breda sought experienced players to strengthen their squad in their fight against relegation.
+Ayew made his debut for the club in a 0–0 draw against FC Groningen, coming on as a substitute as he began integrating into the team after several months without competitive football.

+On 8 March 2026, he scored his first goal for NAC Breda in a 3–3 Eredivisie draw against Feyenoord at the Rat Verlegh Stadion.
+Ayew scored with a header from a cross by Lewis Holtby, briefly putting NAC Breda 3–2 ahead in the match before Feyenoord equalised later in the game.